beNY

 Faculty members partner with community-based non-profit advocacy organizations to develop thought-provoking courses that engage students in the mission and work of the organization, while also creating a space for scholarly inquiry and reflection.
 Partnerships are established with two overarching goals in mind: 1) to contribute meaningfully to the organizations’ work and mission, and 2) to give our students the opportunity to apply what they’ve learned in their liberal arts education to significant contemporary challenges.
 By working simultaneously with advocates for equity and justice and Barnard professors, students develop real-life skills and perspectives at the same time that they critically examine the history, contexts, and scholarly theories relevant to the hands-on work.

-List of beNY Courses
+Full List of Courses

 - EESC BC3300, Workshop in Sustainable Development